 Urine testing for substances of abuse will be performed in real-time at all study visits except the Screening visit, using locally-available test kits.
-Plasma and urine samples, including dried urine samples, will be stored for retrospective testing for substances of abuse and medications used for substance use treatment.
+Plasma and urine samples, including dried urine samples from a subset of participants, will be stored for retrospective testing for substances of abuse and medications used for substance use treatment.
 This testing will be performed retrospectively at the HPTN LC.
+A subset of dried urine samples will be tested.
 Results of this testing will not be reported to study sites or participants.